vesarautiainen/TicTacToe/README.md

 You can define the dimensions of the square board size.

-The game will calculate a winner or set the next turn after every move.
+The game will calculate a winner or set the next turn after every round.

 Have a nice game pal!!
 // remove comment